-- 3. The Localism Act 2011 defines the following as Chief Officer posts: - Head of Paid Service designated under section 4(1) of the Local Government and Housing Act 1989 - Monitoring officer designated under section 5(1) of that Act - Any statutory chief officer mentioned in section 2(6) of that Act - Any non-statutory chief officer mentioned in section 2(7) of that Act - Any deputy chief officer mentioned in section 2(8) of that Act. - 4.
-Using this definition, the following posts within the Council fall within the definition of a Chief Officer post as set out within the Localism Act 2011: - Chief Executive - Executive Directors - Strategic Directors - Assistant Directors - 5.
-The lowest paid employee of the Council is paid at the Living Wage Foundation Rate implemented on 1 April 2015 (£7.85 per hour), apprenticeships have been excluded.
-The salaries attributable to apprenticeships depend on age and are in line with those set out within the National Minimum Wage legislation. - 6.
+- 3. The Localism Act 2011 defines the following as Chief Officer posts: - Head of Paid Service designated under section 4(1) of the Local Government and Housing Act 1989 - Monitoring Officer designated under section 5(1) of that Act - Any statutory Chief Officer mentioned in section 2(6) of that Act - Any non-statutory Chief Officer mentioned in section 2(7) of that Act - Any deputy Chief Officer mentioned in section 2(8) of that Act. - 4.
+Using this definition, the following posts within the Council fall within the definition of a Chief Officer post as set out within the Localism Act 2011: - Chief Executive - Executive Directors - Strategic Directors - Directors - Monitoring Officer (Head of Legal Services) - 5.
+The lowest paid employee of the Council is paid at the Living Wage Foundation Rate (currently £8.45 per hour rising to £8.75 per hour with effect from 1st April 2018), apprenticeships have been excluded as the salaries attributable to apprenticeships are in line with those set out within National Minimum Wage legislation. - 6.
 The median salary figure for the organisation is the middle value of all employees' salaries listed in numerical order.
 The median salary figure is then used to calculate the organisation's pay multiple and is calculated on a fixed date each year, as at 31 December.